flaviojosefo/Mandelbrot-Fractal/README.md

 As an extra, this project provided my first contact with both `CUDA` and `OpenGL`, which makes things a lot more interesting since they become interactable and should come in handy for the next project.

+The code from which the `CudaMandelbrot.dll` originated is located on `/extras/kernel.cu`.

 ## Thanks